MinghuiChen43/awesome-deep-phenomena/README.md

   - Manish V. Reddy, Andrzej Banburski, Nishka Pant, Tomaso Poggio.
   - Digest: In this work, we investigate the role of two biologically plausible mechanisms in adversarial robustness.
 We demonstrate that the non-uniform sampling performed by the primate retina and the presence of multiple receptive fields with a range of receptive field sizes at each eccentricity improve the robustness of neural networks to small adversarial perturbations.

+- Proper Network Interpretability Helps Adversarial Robustness in Classification. [[paper]](https://arxiv.org/abs/2006.14748) [[code]](https://github.com/AkhilanB/Proper-Interpretability)
+  - Akhilan Boopathy, Sijia Liu, Gaoyuan Zhang, Cynthia Liu, Pin-Yu Chen, Shiyu Chang, Luca Daniel. *ICML 2020*
+  - Digest: In this paper, we theoretically show that with a proper measurement of interpretation, it is actually difficult to prevent prediction-evasion adversarial attacks from causing interpretation discrepancy, as confirmed by experiments on MNIST, CIFAR-10 and Restricted ImageNet.

 - Smooth Adversarial Training. [[paper]](https://arxiv.org/abs/2006.14536)
   - Cihang Xie, Mingxing Tan, Boqing Gong, Alan Yuille, Quoc V. Le.
   - Digest: Hence we propose smooth adversarial training (SAT), in which we replace ReLU with its smooth approximations to strengthen adversarial training.
 The purpose of smooth activation functions in SAT is to allow it to find harder adversarial examples and compute better gradient updates during adversarial training.
 Compared to standard adversarial training, SAT improves adversarial robustness for "free", i.e., no drop in accuracy and no increase in computational cost.